-|Professor Kalir joined the law faculty in 2012.
-Before arriving in Cleveland, Professor Kalir practiced antitrust and other federal litigation law with several prominent New York firms, most notably Skadden Arps where he served for nearly five years.
-Prior to joining Skadden, Professor Kalir completed his LL.M studies at Columbia Law School as a Kent Scholar (highest honors), and served as a senior editor of the Columbia Business Law Review.
-He was then selected to teach the incoming LL.M class for two years as an Associate-in-Law.Several years later, Professor Kalir returned to Columbia as an Adjunct Professor to co-teach a seminar on biblical jurisprudence with Professor George Fletcher.
+Before arriving in Cleveland, Professor Kalir practiced antitrust and other federal litigation law with Skadden Arps in New York.
+Prior to joining Skadden, Professor Kalir completed his LL.M (Kent Scholar - Highest Honors) at Columbia Law School, and served as a Senior Editor of the Columbia Business Law Review.
+He was later selected as an Associate-in-Law, teaching the International LL.M class for two years.Several years later he returned to Columbia as an Adjunct Professor to co-teach a seminar on biblical jurisprudence with Professor George Fletcher.